-You can improve your chances of playing college softball if know where to look for the most appropriate level of play.
+Remember, you can improve your chances of playing college softball if know where to look for the most appropriate level of play.
+This means you need to go where the teams are that are most likely to recruit you.
+However, be sure to take into account the supply of high school softball players in the area as well.

 Below is a table listing the number of colleges in each state offering softball by the regulating organizations.
 You can sort the table to find out which states have the most NCAA Division 1 teams or the most Junior College teams.
 The total column includes all schools at all levels.